Blueberry Beef Jerky Made in The Oven with Ground Beef (Paleo, AIP, Whole 30)

 Setting your oven to a low setting like 170 F makes it perfect for dehydrating jerky, fruit, veggies, and nuts!
 Yes, it takes up your oven for 12 hours, but doing it overnight or when you’re not using the oven is a great way to do it.

-- Once the beef is flattened, begin adding the blueberries one by one, pushing them into the ground beef and evenly distributing them
+- Once the beef is flattened, begin adding the ½ cup of fresh blueberries one by one, pushing them into the ground beef and evenly distributing them

-- Either cut the ground beef into slices while uncooked, or wait until it's fully cooked (personal preference, but uncooked is easier)
+- Either cut the ground beef into slices while uncooked, or wait until it’s fully cooked (personal preference, but uncooked is easier).
+Keep in the oven for 10-12 hours, removing halfway through (give or take a few hours) to flip.

-- Remove from the oven after 12 hours and ensure that the jerky is properly dehydrated by ensuring the it's cooked through and no longer pink
+- Remove from the oven once thoroughly cooked to ensure that the jerky is properly dehydrated by ensuring the it’s cooked through and no longer pink

 I like to still store it in the fridge just to be safe… especially since the blueberries aren’t totally dehydrated.
 However, you easily use it as a travel food with an ice pack as it’s much easier to take along for travel than say.. a meatball 😛